pdcribeiro/todo/README.md

     * Register/login/logout
     * Task filtering

+UI
+* Always show completed tasks toggler when folded?

+Responsiveness
+* Use media queries, with min-dimension instead of min-width, instead of responsive font-size

 Settings
 * Switch sliding direction?
     * Which direction do right-handed people prefer as primary direction